- National Flood Insurance Program

 In Durham, floodplain development is regulated through the Floodplain and Flood Damage Protection Standards in the Unified Development Ordinance (UDO).
 Any activity that will disturb land in a FEMA mapped floodplain requires a floodplain development permit.
 This means permits may be required not only for buildings but also structures like fences, sign posts, and trails.
 It is important to keep floodplains clear of items that could float downstream in a flood and cause damage.
 This means that items such as swimming pools, sheds, and picnic tables also require permits to make sure they are properly anchored in place.

-If you have questions about Durham’s floodplain development standards and permitting, contact the Development Services Center.
+If you have questions about Durham’s floodplain development standards and permitting, contact the City-County Planning Department.

 The location and the extent of the proposed floodplain disturbance will determine what requirements apply.